- 1. How to Pick the Right Winter Camping Tent

 Is an Air Mattress Really a Good Idea?

-Many people believe that sleeping on an air mattress will do the trick.
+Many people believe that sleeping on a simple air mattress will do the trick.
 In cold weather, this is not the best idea because the temperature of the air inside the mattress tends to match the temperature of the exterior.
-Your body heat is not enough to defeat the cold that’s being pulled from the ground either.
-This makes the whole effort worthless.
+Your body heat is not enough to defeat the cold that's being pulled from the ground either.

 It's important to add additional layers, like a thermal blanket, a sleeping bag, and your base layer, between yourself and the air mattress.
 You can also get an insulated air mattress made specifically for the cold weather, or one of those with heaters that you can plug into your car.
 If you're bringing an air mattress, make sure it's adequate for winter.